thamizhaiap/Predicting_battery_cycle_life/README.md

 I have developed a regression and classification model to predict the cycle life of battery and classify the batteries from their cycle life within 100 and 10 cycles respectively.

-However, If you are using the dataset, please acknowledge the original source mentioned above.